 Community Pride in Action: Protect, Play, and Preserve.

-A total of 1,411 acres of parkland and a 198-acre lake make Lackawanna State Park the centerpiece of this beautiful, modern recreational facility.
+Lackawanna State Park is a total of 1,411 acres of parkland and a 198-acre lake make Lackawanna State Park the centerpiece of this beautiful, modern recreational facility.
 Visitors can enjoy hiking, camping, and picnicking, or take to the water with a boat ride, kayak, or canoe rental.
 Hunters, hikers, horseback riders, and mountain bikers share 15 miles of multi-use trails.
 These scenic paths wind past the lake, through forests and fields, and along woodland streams.

 A Call to Community Action: Let’s Take Pride in Our Parks.